 I’d like to avoid unnecessary use of superlatives so I’ll limit my assessment to fast, sure footed, flickable and great at cornering.

-Unlike the Riddler which at times felt wooden and frankly ‘hard work’, the Resolute just springs to life and injects a joie de vivre into your off road riding.
+Unlike the Riddler which at times felt wooden and frankly ‘hard work’, the WTB Resolute just springs to life and injects a joie de vivre into your off road riding.
 Acceleration is rapid and it is easy to hold your speed through corners, even across broken or gritty surfaces.
 On hard packed single track it simply flies.
 You get that ‘floaty feeling’ as soon as you put the power down.
 Can I go faster?
 You bet!
 The only limitation apart from your legs and lungs, seems to be courage!

 Off camber riding is easy, the tyre sticks to the trail like glue.